Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Phase structure of the Ay o n Beato-Garc i a AdS Black Hole

-The equation of state is obtained by rearranging the expression for Hawking temperature (Eq. \ref{temperature}),
+The equation of state is obtained by rearranging the expression for Hawking temperature (Eq.~\ref{temperature}),

-It is well known that, charged AdS black holes show critical behaviour similar to the van der Waals system in conventional thermodynamic system.
-The critical parameters associated with the black hole system are obtained by using the condition $\partial P /\partial V=0$ and $\partial ^2 P /\partial V^2=0$, as,
+It is well known that charged AdS black holes exhibit critical behaviour similar to the van der Waals system in conventional thermodynamics.
+The critical parameters associated with the black hole system are obtained by using the condition $\partial P /\partial V = 0$ and $\partial^2 P /\partial V^2 = 0$, as,

-With the help of these we define the reduced parameters,
+With the help of these, we define the reduced parameters,

 In the reduced parameter space, the equation of state takes the form,